Nafees10/qscript/spec/syntax.md

 ```
 Varible `i` and `count` are accessible throughout the function.
 Variable `j` is accessible only inside the `while` block.
 Variable `someGlobalVar` is declared outside any function, so it is available to all functions defined _inside_ the script, as it is `private`.

-## Reference Declaration
+## Pointer Declaration
-References can be used to "point" to another variable.
+Pointers can be used to store address of another variable.
 They can be declared like:
 ```
-var TYPE@ ref0, ref1, ref3;
+var TYPE@ ptr0, ptr1, ptr3;
 ```
 `TYPE` can be any valid data type, for example:
 ```